 a.
-Godefroy, R. (2014) How Women's Legal Protection from Physical Harm Affects Fertility: Evidence from Nigeria, mimeo, University of Montreal.
+Godefroy, R. (2015) How Women's Rights Affects Fertility: Evidence from Nigeria, mimeo, University of Montreal.
 This empirical paper uses a household bargaining model to explain a connection between women's legal protection, violence, and fertility.

 10. Other Topics